dianneqv/Finals/README.md

 - Pathfinding Algorithm_MABC

 ## 📃 3.
 Preprocessing Summary
-- **Encoding**: All categorical variables were converted into numerical values to make them compatible with the machine learning model.
+- **Encoding**: All categorical variables such as `Pathfinding Success` were were transformed into numerical values using one-hot encoding to make them compatible with the machine learning model.
 - **Scaling**: Numerical features were scaled to a common range to prevent any single feature from dominating the model.
 - **Cleaning steps**:
 - **Train–test split**: